vsm-dv/basic-interest-calculator/README.md

 ## <img src=".\assets\calculator-svgrepo-com.svg" style="width: 25px; margin-right: 20px;">Basic interest calculator

 This basic calculator finds the value of any variable of the simple interest formula and the compound interest formula.
-You only need to inform the correct values for each component of the equation after you select the variable you wish to solve for.
+You only need to inform the correct values for each component of the equation after you select the variable you wish to solve for. <br>
-You can access it <a href="https://vsm-dv.github.io/basic-interest-calculator/">here</a>.
+You can access it <a href="https://vsm-dv.github.io/basic-interest-calculator/">here</a>. <br>
 The calculator is based on the following formulas and their derived equations:

 **Simple interest formula:**